 - Inputs Ad groups that you include in step 3 will be listed here.
 The rules engine will aggregate search term performance across all the ad groups that have the box titled “Look for targets in these ad groups” checked to meet the thresholds/triggers you set in step 2.

 - Outputs These are the keywords you want to make once your chosen thresholds or triggers (again, set in step two) are met.
-Don’t forget to forget to keep your search terms isolated.
+Don’t forget to keep your search terms isolated.

 Don’t forget to click the “Create Rule” button once you’ve selected all your rule settings.